As an Amazon Associate I earn from qualifying purchases.

 Warmer weather is coming, and so are the outdoor activities.
 Picnics, barbecues, parties and general get-togethers are in our future and so is all the food that goes with that.

 I thought I’d try my hand at making a more traditional macaroni salad since my previous attempts tended to definitely NOT be traditional.
 I know most people really value their macaroni salad and want it to taste like macaroni salad is supposed to taste.
 Not to mention, you guys want it to be good enough to share with friends and not have anybody be the wiser that you are serving something clean!

 So I took a crack at it, and I think I hit the nail on the head with this one!
 You can make minor adjustments to suite your own tastes, but this is pretty darn close to the stuff you would pick up at the deli counter.
 Just minus the exorbitant amount of sodium and of course, no added sugar or other garbage!
 Just pure, whole grain goodness that tastes as good as something you would buy at the store.
 Maybe even better!

-- 1/2 lb. whole grain macaroni or elbow pasta
+- ½ lb. dry whole grain macaroni or elbow pasta, cooked to package directions.

 - 2 tbsp. apple cider vinegar